open-telemetry/opentelemetry.io/content/en/docs/languages/java/configuration.md

 ### Propagators

-The propagators determine which distributed tracing header formats are used, and which baggage propagation header formats are used.
+Propagators determine which distributed tracing header formats are used, and which baggage propagation header formats are used.

 | System property    | Description                                                                      | Default                      |